 Warranty periods vary widely, from a few months to several years.
 The company behind the warranty needs to honor its commitment and provide quick service.
 Some brands have nationwide dealership networks, making for a quick turnaround.
 Others might only have one service center in the country or require shipping overseas.
 Make sure whether you cover the cost of shipping a machine back to the manufacturer or if the maker will bear the cost.

 Now You Choose

 We’ve selected the Hypertherm Powermax 45 as the best plasma cutter for this guide.
 Hypertherm is the undisputed leader of the plasma cutter industry.
 Advanced features, excellent reputation and substantial warranty all contribute to our top pick.
-The Everlast PowerPlasma 62i is also tempting considering its price range, advanced features and 5-year warranty, but Everlast doesn’t have a dealership network.
+The Hobart AirForce 12ci represents the best value for your money with a built in compressor.
+While the Everlast PowerPlasma 62i is also tempting considering its price range, advanced features and 5-year warranty, but Everlast doesn’t have a dealership network.